GuillemPejo/GuillemPejo/README.md

 </a>

-- 🌱 I'm currently learning about Jetpack Compose, Corutines & Flutter
+- 🌱 I'm currently learning about Jetpack Compose
 - 📫 Can reach me sending a mail on guillempejo@gmail.com
 - ⚡ Fun fact: I'm passionate about climbing and nature